 Afaa Michael Weaver was born Michael S. Weaver in Baltimore, Maryland, in 1951.
 The son of working class parents, he attended public schools and graduated as a National Merit finalist at the age of sixteen.
 After two years at the University of Maryland, he took a factory job alongside his father and uncles and remained a factory worker for fifteen years.
 During this period, he wrote and published poetry, short fiction, and freelance journalism; he also founded 7th Son Press and Blind Alleys, a literary journal.

 Weaver’s first book of poetry, Water Song (Callaloo Journal), was published in 1985.
 Six months after signing the contract, he received a fellowship from the National Endowment for the Arts and left the factory to attend Brown University’s graduate writing program on a full university fellowship.
 He received an MA in theater and playwriting at Brown, while simultaneously completing a BA in literature at Excelsior College.

-Since Water Song, Weaver has published several more collections of poetry, including City of Eternal Spring (University of Pittsburgh Press, 2014); The Government of Nature (University of Pittsburgh Press, 2013), for which he received the Kingsley Tufts Award; and The Ten Lights of God (Bucknell University Press, 2000).
+Since Water Song, Weaver has published several additional collections of poetry, including Spirit Boxing (University of Pittsburgh Press, 2017); City of Eternal Spring (University of Pittsburgh Press, 2014); The Government of Nature (University of Pittsburgh Press, 2013), for which he received the Kingsley Tufts Award; and The Ten Lights of God (Bucknell University Press, 2000).
 His full-length play Rosa was produced in 1993 at Venture Theater in Philadelphia.
-His short fiction appears Children of the Night: The Best Short Stories by Black Writers, 1967 to the Present (Little, Brown, 1997), edited by Gloria Naylor.
+His short fiction appears in multiple anthologies, including Children of the Night: The Best Short Stories by Black Writers, 1967 to the Present (Little, Brown, 1997), edited by Gloria Naylor.